WHY DEBATE

 ▼ What Is the Attendance Policy?

-Mandatory Attendance – Students are expected to attend all scheduled team meets and/or private sessions consistently.
+Students are expected to attend all scheduled team meets &/or private sessions, and arrive on time unless they inform Acclive otherwise.

-Tardiness – Students should arrive on time.
-Those with more than three instances of tardiness will not be eligible for the current season’s homework credit, debate level advancement, or leadership opportunities.
+Debaters with more than three instances of tardiness or absence in the same season are disqualified from the current season’s homework credit, level advancement, and leadership opportunities.

-Make-Up Work – No live make-up sessions are provided.
-Students are responsible for completing any missed assignments or practice work.
-Class slides and homework materials will be available in the class folder for review.
+If you are unable to attend a session, no make-up sessions will be provided.
+Students are responsible for completing any missed assignments or practice work, and class slides and homework materials will be available in your online course for review.

 ▼ What Takes Place During Team Meets?